 This is important in case any of your family members get lost.
 Your phone might run out of battery, or in the case of a major EMP attack, not work altogether, so physical photos of individual family members are a must if you need to find them.
 This also comes in handy if you’ve got pets.
 Keep the photos in a waterproof zip envelope or laminate them for good measure.

-In a major disaster, don’t expect credit cards to work, especially if the grids are down.
+In a major disaster, don’t expect credit cards to work, especially if the grid is down.
 Cash will most likely be the only mode of payment available.
-Prepare a stash of cash in your bug out bag at all times to pay for things like extra supplies, transportation and the like.
+Prepare a stash of cash in your bug out bag at all times to pay for things like extra supplies and transportation.